drjoschua/nr-litteratur/USA-ASS.md

 They present a new framework for usability testing in which the evaluator: (1) sets the stage for a productive interaction, (2) elicits a verbal report that is undirected, undisturbed, and as constant as possible while still accounting for the social nature of speech, provides guidance on (3) interventions often required by problems and disturbances arising in usability testing, and (4) proactive interventions to retrieve more information from the participant.

-## Arrue Recondo et al. (2019) Inclusive Web Empirical Studies in Remote and In-Situ Settings: A User Evaluation of the RemoTest Platform:
+## Arrue Recondo et al. (2019) Inclusive Web Empirical Studies in Remote and In-Situ Settings: A User Evaluation of the RemoTest Platform

+Arrue Recondo et al. (2019) discuss existing browser tools that can be used for remote usability testing including:
+* LOOP11

+They present a study evaluating their own platform RemoTest (which is not publicly accessible).
+They conclude with recommendations for future remote usability tools:
+* Providing clear instructions for installation and configuration incl. explanatory images.
+* Accessibility and compatibility with assistive tools.
+* Clear and short language without too many technical terms.
+* Dividing sessions into shorter sessions.
+* Personalization features (contrast, color, font size, shortcuts, allowing images, etc.)

 ## Schnepp & Shiver (2011) Improving deaf accessibility in remote usability testing